Tinkerforge/doc/en/source/Kits/HardwareHacking/SmokeDetector_HardwareSetup.rst

    :align: center
    :target: ../../_images/Kits/hardware_hacking_smoke_detector_finished_1200.jpg

 Now we can test the hacked smoke detector.
-To do that, we can press the test button.
+To do that, we press the test button.
 The reaction of the LED should be represented in the Brick Viewer.